 I used to live a ten minute drive from the Chessington World of Adventures resort and I went a few times as a child but hadn’t been back for over fifteen years until we were invited to review A Winter’s Tale, this year’s Chessington Christmas event.

 As with all theme parks, they pretty much close from October to March but Chessington World of Adventures’ A Winter’s Tale Christmas offering gives you the chance to visit the park in winter, see the park lit up and dressed for the festive season.

 When we arrived at the park it was so quiet and there was plenty of parking.
 I took the children’s double buggy but they could have probably walked although there are lots of buggy park whilst you’re inside so that you can leave your pushchair and enjoy the activities.

-Our first stop was to go and visit Father Christmas.
+Our first stop was to go and meet Father Christmas.
 This is always a highlight of any festive day out and I have never seen such happy and realistic elves as we did at Chessington World of Adventures.

 We were led up a path through Christmas trees which made you feel like you were in the forest and elves showed us the way, chatting to the children throughout until we reached Santa’s cabin and we were invited inside.